sabrinaMKE201073/DSroadmap2025/README.md

 - ✅ Understanding Artificial Intelligence
 - ✅ Intro to Functions in Python
 - ✅ Image Processing in Python (completed on June 1, 2025)
+- ✅ Cleaning Data with Python (completed on June 4, 2025)

 ---